akassharjun/mcss-assignment2/README.md

 # - Results exported to results/ directory
 ```

+### Quick Analysis of results

+Run the `utility/averager.py` script to calculate and display the averaged values from your simulation results.
+This script requires `pandas` to be installed, and you will need to provide the path to your CSV results file (e.g., `/path/to/your/results.csv`).

 ## 🎯 Key Findings

 1. **Successful Replication**: Python model reproduces NetLogo inequality emergence